 The Princeton Plasma Physics Laboratory is a world-class fusion energy research laboratory dedicated to developing the scientific and technological knowledge base for fusion energy as a safe, economical and environmentally attractive energy source for the world’s long-term energy requirements.

 Princeton University manages PPPL, which is part of the national laboratory system funded by the U.S. Department of Energy through the Office of Science.
-The fiscal year 2012 budget is approximately $86 million.
-The number of full-time employees is 454, not including 38 graduate students, as well as additional subcontractors and visiting research staff.
-The Laboratory is sited on 88 acres of Princeton University’s James Forrestal Campus, about three miles from the main campus.
+The fiscal year 2017 budget is approximately $93 million.
+The number of full-time employees is 500, plus 22 postdoctoral researchers, 40 graduate students, 6 joint faculty, and about 350 visiting scientists.
+The Laboratory sits on 91 acres on Princeton University's James Forrestal Campus, about three miles from the main campus.

 Through its efforts to build and operate magnetic fusion devices, PPPL has gained extensive capabilities in a host of disciplines including advanced computational simulations, vacuum technology, mechanics, materials science, electronics, computer technology, and high-voltage power systems.
 In addition, PPPL scientists and engineers are applying knowledge gained in fusion research to other theoretical and experimental areas, including the development of plasma thrusters and the propagation of intense beams of ions.
 The Laboratory’s Office of Technology Transfer assists industry, other universities, and state and local government in transferring these technologies to the commercial sector.